ZZephyrel/Summaru/README.md

 ![dotenv](https://img.shields.io/badge/dotenv-16.5.0-blue.svg)
 <a href="https://ko-fi.com/zzephyrel">![Support](https://img.shields.io/static/v1?label=♥&message=Support&color=EA4AAA&style=flat)</a>

 **Summaru** is a Discord application that brings the power of a Large Language Model into your server.
-It can summarize conversations, answer questions and fulfill any request with full chat context and web search capabilities.
+It can summarize conversations, answer questions and fulfill requests with full chat context and web search capabilities.

 ![Summaru Demo](./assets/summaru-demo.gif)